linked-db/linked-ql/site/guides/edge.md

 }
 ```

-For backends that have a *managed* request lifecycle model and/or response path, `EdgeWorker` accepts an extended `HostHttpRequestEvent` interface:
+For backends that have a *managed* request lifecycle model and/or a *dispatch-style* response model, `EdgeWorker` accepts an extended `HostHttpRequestEvent` interface:

 ```typescript
 interface HostHttpRequestEvent {